lm3nitro/Projects/New/Firewall Evasion.md

 ## Scope:

-While firewalls are crucial for network security and provide significant protection, they aren’t foolproof.In this exercise, I will go over several ways to evade a firewall.
+While firewalls are crucial for network security and provide significant protection, they aren’t foolproof.
+In this exercise, I will go over several ways to evade a firewall.
 I will cover the following:

 <details>
 <summary><h3>Incomplete TCP Handshake<h3></summary>